rodoch/Schematic/README.md

 ### Contexts

-Sometimes you need more than just simple CRUD functions or you require more complex validation than can be perfomed using validation attributes alone. **Contexts** offer hooks into the `ResourceController`'s new/create/read/update/delete methods: allowing you to add validation and processing logic to specific resources.
+Sometimes you need more than just simple CRUD functions or you require more complex validation than can be perfomed using validation attributes alone. **Contexts** offer hooks into the `ResourceController`'s new/create/read/update/delete methods: allowing you to add complex validation and processing logic to specific resources.
 Context logic is applied before the resource is persisted to your data store.

 ### Effects